-Aim Current good practice Include established practice and practice under development Objectives State short, medium and long- term objectives Actions to be taken Person responsible Date to complete actions by Success criteria To ensure accessibility for all as the school grows in size.
-Systems are in place to identify children's' needs which are addressed in a variety of ways, including the use of IPPS which detail access arrangements for the child.
+Aim Current good practice (incl. established practise and practice under development) Objectives Actions to be taken Person responsible Date to be completed by Success criteria To ensure accessibility for all as the school grows in size.
+Systems are in place to identify children's needs which are addressed in a variety of ways, incl. the use of IPPS which detail access arrangements for the child.
 To maintain access for all with our growing pupil numbers.
 To assess children's needs as they join the school and make reasonable adjustments/access arrangements accordingly.
 New staff are suitably trained to follow the school practices and procedures.
 Purchase resources as required.
-All staff Ongoing across the three years.
-Assessments are used to identify needs.
-Reasonable adjustments are made to ensure access for all - seen in IPPS, resourcing, planning.
-New staff complete an induction process / CPD.
-Resources used and planned for to support pupils (planning, IPPS).
-To provide suitable learning environment that all can access.
-Current classrooms allow for access for all pupils in the To ensure new classroom that are set up maintain the Buy furniture suitable for the year group and children within it.
-Key Stage Leads / Class Teachers Annually ready for the following September.
-All children are able to access the classroom environment which school.
-Furniture is appropriate to the pupils using the room, at a suitable height.
-Disabled toilets are in each cloakroom. current level of access for all.
-Learning environment meet the needs of all pupils.
+All staff.
+Ongoing across the three years.
+Accessments are used to identify needs.
+Reasonable adjustments are made to ensure access for all 0 see in IPPS, resourcing, planning.
+New staff complete and induction process / CPD.
+Resources are used and planned for to suport pupils (planning, IPPS).
+To provide a suitable Current classrooms allow To ensure new classrooms that Buy suitable furniture suitable for the year Key Stage Leads / Annually, ready for the All children are able to access the classroom learning for acess for all are set up maintain group and children Class following environment which meets environment that all can access. pupils in the school.
+Furniture is appropriate to the pupils using the room at a suitable height.
+Disabled toilets are in each cloakroom. the current level of access for all.
+Learning environments meet the needs of all pupils. within it.
 Consideration of table heights to be assessed.
-All learning environments to have a range of resources to support all children.
-Buy ICT equipment that will meet the needs of learners. meets the needs of all.
-Suitable ICT equipment is used in classrooms to support children's needs (seen in planning and observations) To effectively use support staff to support pupils.
-TA are used to support intervention and in class support groups.
-To use TAs effectively to support access for all pupils.
-Teachers plan for TAs use of time.
+All learning environments have a range of resources to support all children.
+Cuy ICT equipment that will meet the needs of all learners.
+Teachers September. the needs of all.
+Suitable ICT equipment is used in classrooms to support children's needs (seen in planning and observations).
+To effectively use support staff to support pupils.
+TAs are used to support intervention and in class suport.
+To use TAs effecyively to support access for pupils.
+Teachers plab for TAs used of time.
 TAs are predominantly used to support learners.
-Class teachers April 2020 TAs have a timetable of interventions/ support.
-TA are seen working with children at every available opportunity.
-Learning walks show TAs are used effectively to support learners.
-To provide suitable outdoor learning.
-There are a good range of activities that take place outside - clubs, PE lesson, lunch time play.
-To develop the use of an inclusive outdoor areas/ times.
+Class Teachers April 2020 TAs have a timetable of interventions / support.
+TAs are seen working with children at every available opportunity.
+Learniing walks show TAs are used effectively to support learners.

+To provide suitabel outdoor learning.
+There are a good range of activities that take place outside - clubs, PE lessons, lunch time play.
+To develop the use of inclusive outdoor areas / times.
 Play time activities are accessible to all.
 Teachers use the outdoors more in their lessons across all subjects and planning shows access for all.
-All staff July 2020 More outdoor activities on offer - clubs and at play/lunch times.
+All Staff July 2020 More outdoor activities on offer - clubs and at play/lunch times.
 Increase in lessons taking place outside.
-Planning indicates where access arrangements are needed for pupils to participate in outdoor learning.
-To ensure the curriculum is accessible to all Good planning across the school to ensure access for the children in their classes.
-To ensure the curriculum is accessible for all pupils To develop an inclusive forest school To develop curriculum planning across the school to ensure access is considered.
-When planning the forest school considering is given to ensure all pupils can access the area.
-Subject leaders/ class teachers PTA February 2020 Ongoing from Autumn 2019- March 2022 Subject policies include sections on inclusion and access arrangements.
-Class teachers/subject leaders monitor the access for their subject/class and make changes where needed seen in planning.
+Planning indicated where access arrangements are needed for pupils to participate in outdoor learning.
+To ensure the curriculum is accessible to all.
+Good planning across the school to ensure access for the children in their classes.
+To ensure the curriculum is accessible for pupils.
+To develop an inclusive forest school.
+To develop curriculum planning across the school to ensure access in considered.
+When planning the forest school consideration is given to ensure pupils can access the area.
+Subject Leaders / Class Teachers PTA February 2020 Subject policies include section on inclusion and access arrangements.
+Class Teachers/Subject Leaders monitor the access for their subject/class and make changes where needed - seen in planning.
 Access for all is shown on the forest school plans.
-To ensure a child with a visual impairment can read information provided for them.
-Large text Coloured overlays Sitting child away from reflective windows where there is glare.
-Coloured print outs Magnifier To improve access for visually impaired children Research into getting blinds/tinted film for all windows.
-Buy exercise books with coloured pages.
-SENDCO April 2020 Blinds or tinted film installed in the relevant classroom/s.
-The child uses the books with coloured pages.